Best Diet for Kenyan Sand Boa

 Kenyan Sand Boa Nutritional Profile

 Every Kenyan Sand Boa has nutritional demands driven by its Males: 15-20", Females: 24-36" build, docile energy, and expected 15-20+ years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Kenyan Sand Boa reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Kenyan Sand Boa to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Kenyan Sand Boa to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Kenyan Sand Boa